beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

 ```rust
 fn derive_input_spike_events(&self, input_spikes: &Vec<Vec<u8>>) -> Vec<SpikeEvent>
 ```
-The method checks the consistency of the input spikes matrix:
-1. The number of input neurons must be consistent with the number of rows in the input spikes matrix
-2. The number of columns in the input spikes matrix must be consistent for all the rows
-3. The value of the spike must be either 0 or 1
-The input spike matrix is converted into a vector of Spike Events
+The method checks the consistency of the input spikes matrix that is converted into a vector of Spike Events.

 - Parallel-processing
 ```rust